WELCOME TO DUBIA

 New Guinea, while tectonically part of the Australian plate, is now cut off by a thousand kilometers of shallow sea and seems part of Indonesia.
 It's shrunk by a full third, and looks like Sumatra or Java--a long, mountainous strip trailing lesser isles east and west.

 Except for the Tuamotu atolls, the South Pacific islands are mostly high enough to survive the rising tides.
 But the coral atolls prevalent in the equatorial and northern chains--the Carolines, Gilberts, etc.--present me with a riddle.
 Islands with any hills at all, even a few hundred feet, will end up after the flood with some land or at least shallow water--a seed for the new reef to build outward from.
 But without knowing the speed of the polar meltdown, it's hard to know how many other reefs would survive.
 After all, many dead seamounts today were coral reefs in the Ice Age that couldn't keep up with the rising waters when the big thaw came.
 On the other hand, there are less of these than you'd expect, for a lot of reefs and atolls somehow managed to climb very quickly to survive--despite abruptly warmer water, too.
-Yet modern reefs are both slow-growing and terribly vulnerable to temperature changes.
+Yet modern reefs are both slow-growing and supposedly devastated by even modest oceanic warming.
 But our Ice Ages have forced sea levels and temperatures up and down like a yoyo--and the reefs are there.
 It's a riddle I haven't seen convincingly answered--I can only conclude, for now, that fairly obscure species of "weed" coral only kick in when climate change gets drastic enough--they build up toward the fading sun, until a new stability is reached and more familiar climax-species slowly return to dominance.

 So I've shown low islands as new coral atolls, but I've kept existing atolls and reefs, rather than turn them into dead seamounts.
 I don't know how they change gears and scramble up so fast through rising, warmer water... but somehow they do.
-Because they have.
+Because they have already.
 Earth has faced a lot of sea-changes lately.
 We're just the newest.

 On Dubia, the balance has long since tipped.
 In the north, the sea advanced up to 300 km inland; the equatorial rains have more than kept pace, penetrating deep inland, greening all Northern Australia.
 The central mountains catch the last shreds, storing the rains in canyon-lakes.
 Seasonal streams run from Alice to the sea, winding through rusty savanna and grassland.